LambdaTest/documentation/docs/kane-ai-command-guide.md

 ## Assertions and Queries
 ### Assert Element Text
-- `"assert if red button text is subscribe"`
+- `assert if red button text is "subscribe"`

 ### Assert Element Presence
-- `"assert if KaneAI is present on the viewport"`
+- `assert if KaneAI is present on the "viewport"`

 ### Query Information
 - `query the current url`